Trekking in McLeodganj Dharamshala

 Eat the breakfast if you’re staying here.
 They serve traditional Tibetan breakfast food, and it is delicious.
 Especially the Him View Sandwich.

 The Crazy Crepe Pancake (aka The Brew Club Book Club)

 It’s a cosy little cafe which serves incredible vegan crepes and waffles.
-You can choose your batter as well as the toppings (cinnamon oat flour crepe with arpicot sauce?
+You can choose your batter as well as the toppings (cinnamon oat flour crepe with apricot sauce?
 Done!).
-The portions are (really) big too (nutella crepe with extra nutella?
+The portions are (really) big too (Nutella crepe with extra Nutella?
 Done, and done!).

 They encourage you to sit around, read, and sip your brew of choice while slowly contemplating which particular crepe will be your indulgence of the day.